jg8481/Robot-Framework-Solidity-Testing-Toolkit/README.md

 In the future I plan to expand this toolkit into the following areas.
 - Create a `robotframework-truffle-remote-library.js` using the [Truffle toolkit](https://trufflesuite.com/), and design similar features that are found in  `robotframework-hardhat-remote-library.js`
+  - Progress:
+    - (February 12, 2023 - **Ready To Use**) Created a working Truffle Suite library using a similar design as the Hardhat library, but utilizes [web3.js](https://web3js.org) and added a few different tests too.
 - Create more static analysis, security, and vulnerability scanning RPA automation integrated with popular tools in the Web3 and blockchain industry
 - Create RPA and `robotframework-hardhat-remote-library.js` powered multichain bots utilizing [Infura](https://infura.io/), [Hardhat toolkit](https://hardhat.org/), and [ethers.js](https://github.com/ethers-io/ethers.js/)
 - Attempt to create Robot Framework automation utilizing the [Foundry toolkit](https://github.com/foundry-rs/foundry)